 Media Companies May Stop Productions In Georgia Over New Abortion Law

-WarnerMedia and Walt Disney Co. will consider stopping productions in Georgia should the state's new abortion law take effect, echoing a threat made this week by Netflix.
+WarnerMedia, Walt Disney Co. and NBCUniversal will consider stopping productions in Georgia should the state's new abortion law take effect, echoing a threat made this week by Netflix.

-WarnerMedia, which owns HBO, CNN and other channels, told NPR in a statement, "We will watch the situation closely and if the new law holds we will reconsider Georgia as the home to any new productions."
+WarnerMedia, which owns HBO, CNN and other channels, told NPR in a statement on Thursday, "We will watch the situation closely and if the new law holds we will reconsider Georgia as the home to any new productions."
 The company said it operates in many states and countries where it may not agree with leaders' stances but respects due process.

+NBCUniversal said it expects Georgia's and other restrictive laws to face legal challenges.
+"If any of these laws are upheld, it would strongly impact our decision-making on where we produce our content in the future," it said in a statement.

 And in an interview with Reuters on Wednesday, Disney CEO Bob Iger questioned the practicality of shooting in the Southern state if the conservative law is not knocked down by the courts.
 "I think many people who work for us will not want to work there, and we will have to heed their wishes in that regard," he said.